 Mapping Ancient Africa: Schedule of events

-There will be a Mapping Ancient Africa (MAA) session at the INQUA Rome congress in 2023.
-The session is entitled “Mapping Ancient Africa: Climate, Vegetation & Humans” this session is supported by the Palaeoclimate (PALCOM) and Human and Biosphere (HABCOM) commissions of INQUA.
+The INQUA Rome session is entitled “Mapping Ancient Africa: Climate, Vegetation & Humans” this session is supported by the Palaeoclimate (PALCOM) and Human and Biosphere (HABCOM) commissions of INQUA.
 The session is being organised by the MAA team.
 For further details on the session click here.
-The session is open to people already linked with the MAA project and anyone who is interested to contribute and get involved.
+We have 16 talks and >20 poster presentations invited.
 We aim to propose a special issue of Quaternary International based around (but not limited to) the papers that will be presented during the session.

 Check out the INQUA Rome web pages (click here) for fully details, but key dates are: